brnomade/DeftPascalToolchain/README.md

 # DeftPascalToolchain

-A tool chain to automate the build (compile and link) of pascal projects written in Deft Pascal for the Tandy (Radio Shack) TRSCOLOR (a.k.a.
+A tool chain to automate the build (compile and link) of Deft Pascal projects for the Tandy (Radio Shack) TRSCOLOR (a.k.a.
 CoCo)

 Requirements: